stefanGT44/Student-Web-Service/README.md

 * Choose elective class

 ## Sidenote
 This project was done as an assignment as part of the course - Script languages.
-All the service functionalities were defined in the assignment specification.
+All service functionalities were defined in the assignment specification.

 ## Contriburos
 - Stefan Ginic <stefangwars@gmail.com>